-The Veterans Resource Center at Northland is your one-stop-shop for all military benefits.
+The Veterans Resource Center is your one-stop-shop for all military benefits.
 If you are a Veteran, you may be eligible for the GI Bill or other military education benefits.
 You may also be eligible for disability services, personal counseling, tutorial assistance, financial aid or VA Funded work-study.

 The Veterans Certifying Official or the Higher Education Veterans Programs Regional Coordinator are available to guide you as you apply for your military education benefits.
 You may also be eligible for disability services, counseling, tutorial assistance, financial aid or VA funded work-study.
 We want to make sure you get all the benefits for which you are entitled.
 The Veterans Resource Center provides a place for study and to socialize with fellow veterans.